Silvyre/Loyalty-Commerce-Platform/documentation/README.md

 ## Usage

-- `grunt server` to run a local server of the documentation in development mode.
+- `npm run start` to run a local server of the documentation in development mode.
-- `grunt build` (from the documentation folder) to create a build of the documentation into the `dist` folder.
+- `npm run build` (from the documentation folder) to create a build of the documentation into the `dist` folder.
-- `grunt generate-markdown-list` is used when any new `*.md` files are created in the `app/static/documentation/` folder.
-This command is also automatically run when `grunt build` is triggered.
 - Any single markdown file can be loaded by creating a markdown file within the `app/static/documentation/` folder and then loading it via the URL:
   `http://localhost:9000/?doc=[your-markdown-filename]`